BonnyCI/bonnyci.org/lore/end_users/status/README.md

   * [Zuul Pipelines](#zuul-pipelines)
   * [Service Status](#service-status)

-## Zuul Status
+## Zuul Queue Status

-The [Zuul Status page](http://zuul.bonnyci.org/) has information on queue length and pipelines.
-When code is being tested it is listed under the pipeline and provides links to more information about them.
+The [Zuul Status page](http://zuul.bonnyci.org/) has information on queue length for each pipeline.
+When test jobs are triggered for a change, they are listed under their respective pipeline and provide links to more information about them.

+For more information about the zuul pipelines, refer to [Pull Request Lifecycle](../use/README.md#pull-request-lifecycle).

-## BonnyCI Status ScreenBoard
+## DataDog Status ScreenBoard

 This section explains the components of the [BonnyCI Status ScreenBoard](https://p.datadoghq.com/sb/cbf19e221-1b77fb05f2).